nf-core/dualrnaseq/docs/parameters.md

 #### `--fastqc_params "--param_a 4 --param_b 5 -param_x"`

-Define set of additional fastqc parameters you wish to use, except --quiet --threads --noextract flags which are already specified in the dualrnaseq pipeline.
+Define a set of additional fastqc parameters you wish to use, except --quiet --threads --noextract flags which are already specified in the dualrnaseq pipeline.

 ### Adapter trimming